 You can minimize the risk of having a puppy with a genetic disease by choosing the right breeder.

 Avoid choosing puppies from pet stores or puppy mills (yikes!) as care has likely not been taken to minimize passing on genetic diseases.
-Also avoid breeders who specialize in teacup or miniature sizes of any given breed; these tend to be bred for size rather than health, which is why Teacup Yorkies tend to have a shorter life expectancy than full-sized dogs.
+Also, avoid breeders who specialize in teacup or miniature sizes of any given breed; these tend to be bred for size rather than health, which is why Teacup Yorkies tend to have a shorter life expectancy than full-sized dogs.

 Go to local breeders rather than breeders who ship puppies, as these are more likely to be puppy mills.
 You should also call a breeder’s references to ensure there are no genetically transferred Yorkshire Terrier health issues in the breeding line.

 Look for an AKC-registered breeder who provides AKC registrations for the puppies, post-adoption support, and health guarantees.
 You should also ask to see the parents of the puppies.